saptarshibasu/aws-study/README.md

 * AMIs are built for a specific region, but can be copied across regions
 * T2/T3 are burstable instances.
 Spikes are handled using burst credits that are accumulated over time.
 If burst credits are all consumed, performance will suffer
 * M instance types are balanced
+* Change in security group takes effect immediately
+* Security groups are stateful and thus when an inbound rule is created the security group also allows the traffic out
+* Access Control Lists are stateles and hence both inbound and outbound rules need to be created
+* Security groups cannot blacklist an IP or port.
+Everything is blocked by default, we need to specifically open ports

 ## ELB